-1 name) in Qunol softgels is described in U.S. Patent Nos.
+44. On information and belief, Qunol is sold by Quten Research Institute, LLC, a New Jersey company.
+The technology employed in enhancing dissolution of the so-called "Q-Gel" CoQ10 (a trade name) in Qunol softgels is described in U.S. Patent Nos.
 6,056,971, 6,300,377, and 6,740,338, and registered under the trademark, "Bio-Solv."
-The process used to manufacture Qunol 2 produces sub-micron size CoQ10 molecules, increasing the surface area of the CoQ10, and 3 thereby enhancing its interaction with bile salts, for enhanced micellization and absorption.
-4 This makes Qunol water-soluble.
-Qunol is also formulated with 150 IU of Vitamin E, which 5 enhances the solubility of its CoQ10.
-Qunol's packaging, a true and correct copy of which is 6 7 attached hereto as Exhibit 7 and expressly incorporated into the Complaint, notes that Qunol 8 passes the USP dissolution test and is both water- and fat-soluble.
+The process used to manufacture Qunol produces sub-micron size CoQ10 molecules, increasing the surface area of the CoQ10, and thereby enhancing its interaction with bile salts, for enhanced micellization and absorption.
+This makes Qunol water-soluble.
+Qunol is also formulated with 150 IU of Vitamin E, which enhances the solubility of its CoQ10.
+Qunol's packaging, a true and correct copy of which is attached here as Exhibit 6 and expressly incorporated into the Complaint, notes that Qunol passes the USP dissolution test and is both water- and fat-soluble.